 Time waits for no one, I extended my trip to Bath with an afternoon in Bristol.
-I wanted to experience Bristol's city centre to see for myself what Bristol has to offer!
-Enough of this introduction, I want to see Bristol already!
+I wanted to experience Bristol's city centre to see for myself what Bristol had to offer!
+Enough of this introduction, I wanted to see Bristol already!
 Let's get this together because this Bristolian Harbourside city has got hidden talents with S.S.
 Great Britain in the yard!
-Bristol, no parties please!
+Bristol, no parties!

 I appreciated the Central Promenade, I could tell that Bristol would serve up tonnes of understated realness!
-The previous day started off as a whirlwind, hot in my pursuit to reach Bath so I remembered this central point well for its located just a couple steps away from Colston Hall where the Megabus makes its Bristol stop.
-Bristol had a lot to show me, I recently remembered 2013 in a retrospective blog so I wanted to follow from my travel successes to start 2014 with a new zest for seeking adventure!
-I really feel quite frustrated at the moment, whilst I'm not stressed out my with University work I just feel very restricted with my budget for my student loan lacks funds, I think days out like this will be the key to keep on travelling until I finish my studies and secure a job!
-South-West England isn't too far from Birmingham so I was up for a change.
-Bristol didn't really have that busybody vibe, everyone got on with their day in a cool and collected manner!
-Get it!
+The previous day started off as a whirlwind, hot in my pursuit to reach Bath so I remembered this central point well because it was located just a couple steps away from Colston Hall where the Megabus dropped me off in Britstol.
+Bristol had a lot to show me, I recently remembered 2013 in a retrospective blog, so I wanted to follow from my travel successes to start 2014 with a new zest for seeking adventure!
+I really feel quite frustrated at the moment, whilst I'm not stressed out my with university work I feel extremely restricted with my budget as my student loan mean I lack funds!
+Days out like this will be the key to keep on travelling until I finish my studies and secure a job!
+South-West England didn't take long to reach from Birmingham, I was up for a change.
+Bristol didn't really have a busy vibe, everyone got on with their day in a cool and collected manner!
+Get it, B!

-Dating back to the 1700's Queen Square really has a story to tell, with the statue of William III now being declared as a grade I listed building along with Custom House, which is now a grade II listed building so lots of history still lives within Queen Square today.
-Bristol has huge shoes to fill for my day in Bath showed me the Roman legacy of yesteryear so I was loving my surroundings during my time in Bristol.
+Dating back to the 1700's Queen Square really has a story to tell, with the statue of William III now being declared as a grade I listed building along with Custom House, which is now a grade II listed building.
+That square had links to the Transatlantic Slave Trade?
+Research found that it did!
+Bristol has huge shoes to fill for my day in Bath showed me the Roman legacy of yesteryear, so I was loving my surroundings during my time in Bristol.
 I could envisage myself strolling across Bristol's Queen Square during the 1700's for that would make me feel so lucky!
 I noticed a slight spat of development going on but I think it was all in order to regenerate the other side of Queen Square and the surrounding area.
 Make your mind up, throw caution to the wind and get to Bristol!
-I have a feeling that I'll be getting back to the West Country within the next couple of months for I have to experience a nightclub that goes by the name of Capones, I can't wait for my next Southern trip!
-Serve that Royal Highness!
+I have a feeling that I'll be getting back to the West Country within the next couple of months for I have to experience a nightclub that goes by the name of Capone's, I can't wait for my next Southern trip!
+Bristol, serve it up!